“One Cut, One Kill”

 Tips on painting the Splintered Fang

-Do you have an awesome Splintered Fang Warband?
+Do you have some sweet looking Splintered Fang painted up?

 The Splintered Fang warband are, without a doubt, one of the more complex Chaos warbands to paint.
 Most of the models feature such diverse textures as skin, hair, metal, scales, cloth, leather and glass, and their dynamic poses create many hard to reach areas such as the inside of a cloak, eyes behind the visor of a helmet and so on.